 Pacemaker cells in the SA and AV nodes initiate an action potential which is conducted around the heart via gap junctions.

 The action potential travels down the T-tubules between sarcomeres resulting in an influx of calcium ions into the sarcoplasm through VOCCs.
-When calcium enters the sarcoplasm (through VOCCs and ryanodine receptors) it binds to cardiac troponin-C which moves the tropomyosin away from the actin binding site thus exposing it and initiating contraction.
+When calcium enters the sarcoplasm (through VOCCs and ryanodine receptors) it binds to cardiac troponin-C which moves the tropomyosin away from the actin binding site thus exposing it and initiating cross-bridge binding.

 Sliding Filament Model of Contraction

 After this occurs a new molecule of ATP binds to the myosin head, causing it to detach from the actin.
-Finally, the ATP is hydrolysed into ADP and inorganic phosphate, following this the cycle can begin again and further contraction can occur.
+Finally, the ATP is hydrolysed into ADP and inorganic phosphate.
+Following this, the cycle can begin again and further contraction can occur.

 Removal of Calcium